-All the costs of getting your business up and running go into the start-up expenses category.
-These expenses may include:
+Think of your business expenses as two cost categories: your start-up expenses and your operating expenses.
+All the costs of getting your business up and running should be considered start-up expenses.
+These may include:

 - Business registration fees

 - Starting inventory

 Your own list will expand as soon as you start to itemize them.

 Operating expenses are the costs of keeping your business running.
 Think of these as your monthly expenses.
 Your list of operating expenses may include: